Overpopulation: Birds

 Damage to agriculture is primarily to seedlings, winter wheat and hay production.
 Changing the species composition to species less palatable to geese, such as Lotus may alleviate losses in hay operations.
 Geese also feed on agricultural land without causing economic loss, gleaning seeds from corn, soya or other grains and feeding on wheat, potato and corn stubble.
 In Québec crop damage insurance for the hay industry began in 1992 and claims increased yearly; actual compensation paid by the government, including administrative costs, amount to some half a million dollars a year.

-The fact that Arctic regions are remote, there is little public understanding for combatting the problem, and ecologists as yet do not have any effective solutions for combatting the problem anyway.
+Arctic regions are remote, there is little public understanding for combatting the problem, and ecologists as yet do not have any effective solutions for combatting the problem anyway.
 In Canada, the most important hunters of geese are the Cree people around Hudson Bay, members of the Mushkegowuk Harvesters Association, with an average kill rate of up to 60.75 birds per species per hunter in the 1970s.
 Kill rates have dropped, with hunters taking only half as much in the 1990s.
 However, total numbers of kills have increased, i.e. there are more hunters, but they are killing less per person.
 Nonetheless, per household the kills are approximately the same, at 100 birds.
 This indicates that stimulating an increase in native hunting might be difficult to achieve.
 The Cree population has increased.
-Elders say the taste of the birds has gotten worse, and they are thinner, both possibly effects due to the overpopulation.
-Elders also say that hunting has gotten more difficult, because there are less young and goslings, which are more likely to fall for decoys.
+Elders say the taste of the birds has gotten worse, and they are thinner: both possibly due to the overpopulation.
+Elders also say that hunting has gotten more difficult, because there are fewer young and goslings, which are more likely to fall for decoys.
 Inuit and other people in the north do much less hunting of geese, with kill rates of 1 to 24 per species per hunter.
-Per kilogram, hunters save some $8.14 to $11.40 from buying poultry at stores.
-Total kill numbers from hunters elsewhere in the US and southern Canada has been falling steadily.
+Hunters can save some $8.14 to $11.40 per kilogram compared to buying poultry at stores.
+Total kill numbers from hunters elsewhere in the US and southern Canada have been falling steadily.
 This is blamed on a decline in people interested in hunting, more feeding areas for the birds, and larger flocks with more experienced adult birds which makes decoying difficult.
-Individual hunters are bagging higher numbers, compensating lower hunter numbers.
+Individual hunters are bagging higher numbers, compensating for lower hunter numbers.